lubrz/lubrz/README.md

 😄 Pronouns: He/Him

-🌱 Currently learning about transformers, graph-databases and LLM
+🌱 Currently learning about RAG and LLMs

-👓 9to5 woking as a DevOps Cloud Engineer
+👓 9to5 woking as a DevOps-Cloud Engineer